wazo-platform/wazo-doc/source/system/backup_restore.rst

 Database
 --------

-The database ``asterisk`` from PostgreSQL is backed up.
-This include almost everything that is configured via the web interface.
+The database ``asterisk`` and ``mongooseim`` from PostgreSQL are backed up.
+This include almost everything that is configured via the web interface and chat history.

 .. _manual_backup: